-4.2 Step 2: Record Temperature
+Step 2: Record Temperature

-Record the temperature readings (current, maximum and minimum) and identity of the recorder on the relevant temperature monitoring form:
+Record the temperature readings (current, maximum and minimum) and identity of the recorder on the relevant temperature monitoring form ordered via the Print Catalogue as a POD item.

-- For non-vaccine refrigerators use SESLHD District Form F209 Refrigerated Storage Temperature Monitoring Form - For vaccine containing refrigerators use NSW Health Vaccine Refrigerator Temperature Chart (NH700227) (order via the Stream Direct Catalogue as a POD print item).
+- For non-vaccine refrigerators use SESLHD District Form Refrigerated Medicine Storage Temperature Monitoring Form (NHSIS1191) - For vaccine containing refrigerators use NSW Health Vaccine Refrigerator Temperature Chart (NH700227)

-4.3 Step 3: Assess Temperature
+Step 3: Assess Temperature

-Assess and record whether temperature range is acceptable for refrigerated storage (2.0°C to 8.0°C).
+Assess and record whether temperature range is acceptable for refrigerated storage $(2.0^{\circ}C \text{ to } 8.0^{\circ}C)$.

-4.4 Step 4a: Action Required For Cold Chain Breach- Business Hours (Monday to Friday 8:00am- 5:00pm)
+Step 4a: Action Required for Cold Chain Breach

+Business Hours (Monday to Friday 8:00am- 5:00pm)

-- In the event of any temperature deviation (excludes fluctuations up to 12°C for less than 15 minutes to allow for stocktaking or re-stocking) during business hours, notify the Nurse in Charge of the ward (or Director of Pharmacy for pharmacy refrigerators) - Alternate refrigerated storage arrangements must be arranged immediately.
-The alternate storage must also be a medicine dedicated refrigerator.
-The medicines should be quarantined and marked "Do not use" until advice is received regarding their stability - The affected refrigerator must be taped shut and marked "Not in Use" - Ensure there is communication to all staff in that area that no one is to use the affected refrigerator or medications - If the refrigerator has a data logger download and review the data logging report. - If vaccines; - Complete the Cold Chain Breach and Vaccine Wastage Reporting Form (Appendix 2) - Contact the Public Health Unit (PHU) (Phone: 9382 8333) and obtain advice from the Immunisation Coordinator.
-The PHU will require the cold chain breach reporting form, data logging and corresponding twice daily temperature readings to assess the breach. - If non-vaccine medicines; consult pharmacy for assistance and advice regarding the affected medicines. - Contact Maintenance/Engineering Department regarding refrigerator function - Do not return medications to the affected refrigerator until it is functioning and stabilised within the required temperature range - Do not discard any medicines until advice has been provided by: the local PHU for vaccines, or pharmacy for other medicines.
+- In the event of any temperature deviation (excludes fluctuations up to 12°C for less than 15 minutes to allow for stocktaking or re-stocking) during business hours, notify the Nurse in Charge of the ward (or Director of Pharmacy for pharmacy refrigerators) - Alternate refrigerated storage arrangements MUST be arranged immediately.
+The alternate storage MUST also be a medicine-dedicated refrigerator.
+The medicines should be quarantined and marked "Do not use" until advice is received regarding their stability - The affected refrigerator MUST be taped shut and marked "Not in Use" - Ensure there is communication to all staff in that area that no one is to use the affected refrigerator or medications - If the refrigerator has a data logger download and review the data logging report.

+If vaccines;

+- Complete the Cold Chain Breach and Vaccine Wastage Reporting Form. - Contact the Public Health Unit (PHU) (Phone: 9382 8333) and obtain advice from the Immunisation Coordinator.
+The PHU will require the cold chain breach reporting form, data logging and corresponding twice daily temperature readings to assess the breach.

+If non-vaccine medicines; consult pharmacy for assistance and advice regarding the affected medicines.

+- Contact Maintenance/Engineering Department regarding refrigerator function - Do not return medications to the affected refrigerator until it is functioning and stabilised within the required temperature range